-Explore beautiful Marquette, tour campus, see residence hall rooms and eat in The Northern Lights Dining Hall.
+Explore beautiful Marquette, tour campus and experience residence hall life.
 Learn about your academic interest and student life from faculty and students.
 Plus, you'll get to chat with your admissions counselor.

 It's an open house experience you won't want to miss.
 Let the adventure begin!

 Registration for the October 2022 Wildcat Weekend will open in August 2022.

 Wildcat Weekend Schedule

 This is a Saturday event - with some optional choices if you are in town early on Friday!

 Saturday: 8:30 - 9:40 a.m.

 Saturday: 10:00 a.m. - 2:00 p.m.

 Walking tours leave every 15 minutes on Saturday